 Floor Collapse at Party Injures 30 Clemson Students

-On Sunday morning, a floor collapsed at the clubhouse for the Woodlands Apartments on Old Greenville Highway in Clemson, South Carolina.
+In fall of 2018, a floor collapsed at the clubhouse for the Woodlands Apartments on Old Greenville Highway in Clemson, South Carolina.
 The fact that dozens of young people were injured is a significant tragedy.
 Unfortunately, the tragic nature of this incident also extends to the industry that provides the structural building components that frame most buildings.

 These framing elements are designed and installed to resist all defined loads, and are approved by building owners and developers for projects of all types, including this one.
 What is most unfortunate is that this tragedy could have been avoided.